Creating Automated Test Case

 Test Case Run Result

-Click the link for a test step in the bottom pane to open a modal and see the step run report, like shown below.
+Click a test step in the right side outline to open a modal and see the step’s run report, like shown below.

 Test Step Run Report

 Click the result link beside the Run button to see the whole test case run report.
-This report can be saved as HTML file and used as test evidence in other places such as HP ALM.
+There is a download icon in the report for you to download the report as HTML file, which can then be used as test evidence in other places such as HP ALM.

 Sample Test Case

 The test case created above is available for download at sample test case.
-After download, right click any folder on ATB UI and import it.
+After download, right click anywhere in the left side pane on ATB UI, and select Import Test Case to import it.